 If the course you completed fits these guidelines, you may choose to submit a written appeal to Arts Academic Advising, requesting that your transfer credit be applied towards the Writing Component of the Writing and Research requirement.
 Appeals must explain how your course meets the points listed above, and should be accompanied by a syllabus or detailed course description.
 Indicate in your appeal exactly which aspects of the course you believe meet the requirements.
 If available, please also include copies of papers and assignments completed in the course.

 If you plan to appeal shortly before registration opens, you are advised to register in a Writing Component course as insurance in case your appeal is rejected.
 If the appeal is successful, you may at that point drop the Writing Component course from your registration.
 Note that appeals requesting that courses completed at the secondary school level apply towards the Writing Component will not be considered.
-Note also that course articulations published on the BC Transfer Guide website may not be appealed.

 FAQ – Research Component